 Funnily enough, Lucas was never really convinced people would like his film.
 During an interview at the Tribeca Film Festival in 2015, he admitted that, even when the president of 20th Century Fox called him personally, he still did not believe that the success was real, or that it would last.
 However, as we know, it was and it did, to a degree no one could have dreamed.

-The $775.5 million that Star Wars: Episode IV earned back in 1977 was definitely nothing to sniff at, however, the wagers the oddsmakers at Xbet are offering demonstrate just how prominent the franchise remains in today’s movie marketplace, one where pirating and illegal downloads cut into profit margins.
+The $775.5 million that Star Wars: Episode IV earned back in 1977 was definitely nothing to sniff at, however the franchise remains prominent in today’s movie marketplace, one where pirating and illegal downloads cut into profit margins.
 The next entry in the Star Wars saga, The Last Jedi, is expected to rake in about $555 million on opening weekend alone and easily exceed $1 billion when it’s all said and done.

 Over/Under on The Last Jedi’s Worldwide Opening Weekend Gross: O/U $555 million